jskzhou/freefly_software_challenge/README.md

 ## Running the Trajectory in Simulation

 Start the PX4 SITL and simulator (jMAVSim or Gazebo) and wait for `pxh` to indicate the vehicle is ready to arm.
+It is recommended to use jMAVSim as it is more lightweight.
 This setup assumes no GCS is connected; the commander health check can be overridden by running `param set NAV_DLL_ACT 0` in the `pxh` console.
 Once the vehicle is healthy, run the trajectory follower from a separate terminal:
 ```
 python3 traj_flyer/run_traj.py data/traj.csv
 ```